RevolutionAnalytics/quickcheck/docs/tutorial.md

 ## Ways to define assertions

 Unlike `testhat` where you need to construct specially defined *expectations*, `quickcheck` accepts run of the mill logical-valued functions, with the return value of length one.
 For example `function(x) all(x + 0 == x)` or `function(x) identical(x, rev(rev(x)))` are valid assertions -- independent of their success or failure.
 If an assertion returns TRUE, it is considered a success.
 If an assertion returns FALSE or generates an error, it is  considered a failure.
 For instance, `stop` is a valid assertion but always fails.
 How do I express the fact that this is its correct behaviour?
-Here is where the function `as.predicate` comes handy.
+Here is where the function `as.assertion` comes handy.
 It allows to convert a `testthat` expectation into a predicate, and expectations, which seem overkill to express the identity of two values,  are a powerful way of expressing less common requirements such as raising exceptions or generating warnings.
 In the case of `stop`, the appropriate expectations is `expect_error(stop())`.
 We can use it with `unit.test` as follows:

 ```r